oracle-quickstart/oci-datastax/simple/README.md

 This Terraform module deploys a DataStax Enterprise (DSE) cluster to Oracle Cloud Infrastructure (OCI).

 ## Install Terraform and the OCI Provider
 First off, we need to install Terraform.
 Instructions on that are [here](https://www.terraform.io/intro/getting-started/install.html).
-You can test that Terraform is properly installed by running `terraform`:
+You can test that Terraform is properly installed by running:

+    terraform

+This gives the output:

 ![](../img/1%20-%20terraform.png)